SotaYoshida/BCGP_ECI/README.md

 Towards future possible applications, we will implement several things such as automatic selection of Kernel function/derivatives of Kernel for y' and y" evaluation/extension to higher dimension/etc.

-This code works at least in the following environment: macOS Sierra 10.12.6 & macOS High Sierra 10.13.6
+This code works at least in the following environment: macOS Sierra 10.12.6, macOS High Sierra 10.13.6, Mojave 10.14.6 Julia v1.0.3, v1.1.0, v1.1.1
-Julia v1.0.3, Julia v1.1.0

 The author is not responsible for any type of troubles or damages caused by running the code.

-**v2 is opened(August 5th, 2019): "bayesCGP_v2.jl" and "submodule/BayesGPsubmodule_v2.jl"
+**v3 is opened(October 24th, 2019): "bayesCGP_v3.jl" and "submodule/BayesGPsubmodule_v3.jl"

-One can now achieve calculations about 3 times faster than the previous version.
+One can now achieve calculations about 4 times faster than the version 1.

 #### Input format